-Throughout this summer, the Town Team has been working hard to publicise its Buxton on the Move consultation... most recently with a stall at the Rotary Autumn Fair (pictured).
+Throughout last summer, the Town Team has been working hard to publicise its Buxton on the Move consultation... most recently with a stall at the Rotary Autumn Fair (pictured).

 Getting around town and accessing the places we need to be has long presented a challenge.
 This resulted in the establishment of our Access, Parking, Traffic & Transport group, which has spent the last five years working on some possible solutions.

 The Sustainable Travel Plan is the result of their work, in partnership with local authorities and organisations... and we've been encouraging everyone to let us know what they think about it.

 To download a copy of the document CLICK HERE

 OUR LATEST SUCCESSES...